-Once again, feel free to jump straight to the summary.
+Once again, details follow…. so feel free to jump straight to the summary.

 In order to effectively discuss the relationship between Wisdom and Adversity, we must first define both.
 Defining Adversity is the easier task, and encompasses either (at times significantly) difficult, unfair or unpleasant situations.
 And as we have already explored when considering how unique we all are from each other; we already know we are likely to perceive different things as adverse situations.